-Comments were received from the USA on the low incidence of WSMV in maize and suggesting that risk of seed transmission in WSMV and HPV would be below 0.1%.
+Comments were received from the USA on the low incidence of WSMV in maize and suggesting that risk of seed transmission of WSMV and HPV would be below 0.1%.
 The RAP accepts these comments and has modified the transmission risk ratings.
 However, WSMV and HPV have a common mode of transmission and there is evidence that they form a more virulent complex (Marcon et al. 1997).
-Given the uncertainty about the significance of HPV and possible interactions with WSMV, until this issue of the complex aetiology of these diseases is resolved, the RAP considers that both these viruses are of significant quarantine concern.
+Given the uncertainty about the significance of HPV and possible interactions with WSMV, until the complex aetiology of these diseases is resolved the RAP considers that both these viruses are of significant quarantine concern.

-4.2 DISEASE RISK MANAGEMENT OPTIONS
+4.2 Arthropods